zweck/zweck.github.io/_posts/2016-04-20-Unsettled-setup.md

 ---

 ### I have a very 1st world problem
-I can't settle on a setup. currently I use a Macbook Pro running Ubuntu, and all in all I'm pretty happy with it.
+I can't settle on a setup.
+Currently I use a Macbook Pro running Ubuntu, and all in all I'm pretty happy with it.
 My issues are as follows:

 - 15" is too big
 - the thing gets really hot